jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.27 NumDownslopeNeighbours

-Calculates the number of downslope neighbours to each grid cell in a DEM.
+Calculates the number of downslope neighbours to each grid cell in a DEM..

 *Parameters*: